of Aid Stations

 The finish location is Queen's College Recreation Ground just a few hundred yards from the city centre.
 Runners will turn left off of the Thames Path just before the Head of the River Pub which looms over the Thames Path from Oxford City Centre, and turn directly in to the finishing chute in front of the pavilion.
 We are very privileged to be allowed to finish in the grounds of Oxford University.

-The 2021 race route remains on the Thames Path from the outset until the finish line with two minor deviations to aid stations on route which will be clearly marked on race day.
+The 2021 race route remains on the Thames Path from the outset until the finish line with one minor deviation to Clifton Hampden aid station on route which will be clearly marked on race day.